Corporate Social Responsibility

-CSR is a management concept and a form of corporate self regulation integrated into a business model.
-By CSR organizations integrate social and environmental concerns in their business operations.
-CSR policy functions as a built-in, self-regulating mechanism whereby a business monitors and ensures its active compliance with the spirit of the law, ethical standards, and different norms.
-In some models, an organization’s implementation of CSR goes beyond compliance and engages in ‘actions that appear to further some social good, beyond the interests of the organization and that which is required by law’.
-CSR is a process with the aim to embrace responsibility for the organization’s actions and to encourage a positive impact through its activities on the environment, consumers, employees, communities, stake holders and all other members of the public sphere who may also be considered as stakeholders.
+CSR is a management concept and is a form of organization’s self-regulation integrated into a business model.
+Through CSR, organizations integrate social and environmental concerns with their operations.
+CSR policy functions as a built-in, self-regulating mechanism whereby the organization monitors and ensures its active compliance with the spirit of the law and regulations, ethical standards, and different norms.
+In some models, the implementation of CSR by the organization goes beyond compliance and engages in ‘actions which appear to further some social good, beyond the interests of the organization and that which is required by law’.
+CSR is a process with the aim to embrace responsibility for the organization’s actions and to encourage a positive impact through its activities on the environment, customers, employees, communities, stakeholders and all other members of the public sphere who can also be considered as stakeholders.

-CSR is generally understood as being the way through which a company achieves a balance of economic, environmental and social imperatives (Triple Bottom Line approach), while at the same time addressing the expectations of shareholders and stakeholders.
-In this sense it is important to draw a distinction between CSR, which can be a strategic business management concept, and charity, sponsorships or philanthropy.
-Even though the latter can also make a valuable contribution to poverty reduction, will directly enhance the reputation of an organization and strengthen its brand, the concept of CSR clearly goes beyond that.
+CSR is normally understood as being the way through which the organization achieves a balance of economic, environmental, and social imperatives (Triple-Bottom-Line approach), while at the same time addressing the expectations of shareholders and stakeholders.
+In this sense it is important to draw a distinction between CSR, which can be a strategic organizational management concept, and charity, sponsorships, or philanthropy.
+Even though the latter can also make a valuable contribution to poverty reduction, directly improve the reputation of the organization, and strengthen its brand, the concept of CSR clearly goes beyond these.

-The concept of CSR encompasses today all related concepts such as triple bottom line, corporate citizenship, philanthropy, shared value, corporate sustainability and business responsibility.
+The concept of CSR encompasses today all related concepts such as Triple-Bottom-Line, corporate citizenship, philanthropy, shared value, corporate sustainability, and organizational responsibility.